 Nanoscale delivery for traumatic brain injury

-Drug delivery to the brain remains a challenge, in particular the delivery of biomolecules such as proteins and nucleic acids.
+Drug delivery to the brain remains a challenge.
 Design of nanoscale materials may offer a strategy to improve access of therapeutics to injured brain tissue.
-The goal of this REU is to engineer a nanomaterial that can interact with injured brain tissue and deliver therapeutics.
-In this project, the participant will synthesize nanomaterials, characterize nanomaterials, and evaluate interaction of nanomaterials with living cells.
-The REU will work directly with Dr. Kwon and a mentor to develop an individual training plan, learn experimental techniques, and communicate research findings.
+This project focuses on engineering a nanomaterial that can interact with injured brain tissue and deliver therapeutics.
+The participant will synthesize nanomaterials, characterize nanomaterials, and evaluate interaction of nanomaterials with living cells.
+The participant will work directly with Dr. Kwon and a mentor to develop an individual training plan, learn experimental techniques, and communicate research findings.

 Systematic study and engineering of pancreatic organogenesis